kinectron/kinectron/memory-bank/progress.md

   - Latency is reduced by preventing buffer bloat
   - Particularly important for streams like depth, color, and body tracking where real-time feedback is critical

+### JSDoc Documentation Implementation

+- **Status**: Completed and working correctly
+- **Implementation**:
+  - Added comprehensive JSDoc comments to all public methods in the Kinectron class:
+    - Constructor and core methods (on, getState, isConnected, etc.)
+    - Stream methods (startColor, startDepth, startBodies, etc.)
+    - Utility methods (send, close, etc.)
+  - Enhanced module-level documentation in index.js:
+    - Added detailed description of the library
+    - Added comprehensive usage examples for both ES modules and script tags
+    - Added proper module exports documentation
+  - Improved debug utilities documentation:
+    - Added detailed descriptions for all debug flags
+    - Added proper parameter and return type documentation for logging functions
+    - Added usage examples for each logging function
+    - Used proper JSDoc namespaces for DEBUG and log objects
+  - Ensured all documentation follows JSDoc best practices:
+    - Clear descriptions of what each method does
+    - Accurate parameter and return type documentation
+    - Practical examples showing common usage patterns
+    - Notes about special considerations or behaviors
+- **Current Behavior**:
+  - All public API methods have comprehensive documentation
+  - Documentation includes parameter types, return types, and examples
+  - Code editors can provide better autocompletion and type checking
+  - Developers have clear guidance on how to use each method
+  - Documentation is ready for generating API reference docs

 ## In Progress

 1. **API Modernization**: